jolman009/literati-library/server2/Percent_to_Production.md

   provide you with a comprehensive summary:

 ● Excellent!
-I've successfully implemented comprehensive API security hardening for your 07:39 PMclaude-sonnet-4-20250514 Literati application.
+I've successfully implemented comprehensive API security hardening for your 07:39 PMclaude-sonnet-4-20250514 ShelfQuest application.
 Here's what has been accomplished:

   ★ Insight ─────────────────────────────────────
   Enterprise-Grade Security Implementation: Created a multi-layered security